Introduction

 What Causes Burning Feet?

-The most common reason for tingling pain in your feet is nerve injury, which is commonly related to diabetes.
+The most common cause of tingling pain in the foot is nerve injury, often related to diabetes.
 However, there are also other potential causes.
-Burning feet can cause pains, ranging from mild to severe, which may be sporadic or chronic.
+Burning feet can cause pains, ranging from mild to severe, which may be sporadic or chronic

-It’s possible for your feet to feel hot, tingly, prickly, or numb.
-Frequently, the pain is worse at night.
-Depending on the underlying reason, the treatment for burning feet will vary.
+It’s possible for your foot to feel hot, tingly, prickly, or numb.
+But frequently the pain is worse at night. when Depending on the underlying reason, the treatment for flaming foot will vary.

 1. Diabetic Neuropathy